Existential Arithmetic at Bread Level

 For now.

-And for a frightened human being in the age of AI, unpaid bills, vanishing ladders, and motivational nonsense sold in bulk, for now is not a small achievement.
+And for a human being in the age of AI, unpaid bills, vanishing ladders, and motivational nonsense sold wholesale, “for now” is not a small achievement.
+It is a small door into a large room.

 I will open it tomorrow if I can.